abdulrahmansamy/context_engineering/README.md

 This protocol targets that exact problem — the productivity-killing disorder of modern "Vibe Coding."
 The issue isn't simply that models need better prompts; it's that our interaction model is ad hoc.
 The protocol enforces a deterministic, module-driven workflow with mandatory user verification, safe per-file edits, and repeatable research and roadmap steps so AI contributions are consistent, reviewable, and maintainable.

-## Solution — from "Prompter" to "Systems Engineer"
+## Solution — from "Prompter" to "Context Engineer"
 This protocol isn't just a better system prompt.
 It's an operating model that turns an AI assistant from a creative-but-chaotic helper into a systematic software engineer.
 Instead of iterating by ad hoc instructions, you define identity, rules, and a repeatable workflow (context engineering) so the assistant behaves like an accountable engineer architect and builder.

 ## How it works (short)